🙋🏻♀️ ¡Oye! Book a Barcelona tour with Marta.

 Passeig de Gràcia is one of the main streets of Barcelona and one of the most famous streets in Spain.
 This is due to its importance for tourism, shopping, business, and remarkable modernist architecture that adorns the promenade, such as the buildings by architects Antoni Gaudí and Lluís Domènech i Montaner, both declared World Heritage Sites.

-With its wide range of luxury shops and chic restaurants, Passeig de Gràcia can be described as the Catalan version of the Champs-Élysées.
+With its wide range of luxury shops and chic restaurants, Passeig de Gràcia can be described as the Catalan version of the Champs-Élysées and Fifth Avenue.
 It is one of the most expensive streets in Spain and the place where all luxury brands want to have a store.

 What to See and Do at Passeig de Gràcia

 Apart from all the architectural gems, Passeig de Gràcia is a wonderful promenade for strolling, shopping, and dining.
-Although the promenade has many luxury stores and establishments, there are also plenty of affordable alternatives, such as the shops of Zara, Mango, and Bershka or the restaurant chains of Pans & Company, La Baguetina Catalana, McDonald’s, and Starbucks.
+Although the promenade has many luxury stores and establishments, there are also plenty of affordable alternatives, such as the shops of Zara, Mango, and Bershka or the restaurant chains of McDonald’s, Five Guys and Starbucks.
+Below, you’ll find the must-visit spots on Passeig de Gràcia.

 Modernist Architecture